 That can be daunting at times, especially at times of change or when your priest or another key leader has moved on.
-Each archdeaconry area (Bath, Taunton and Wells) has specific people who can support you, including Deanery and Parish Advisers who hear what is happening in your context, share ideas and resources and offer facilitation for events that can help your church consider how to move forwards.
+Each archdeaconry area (Bath, Taunton and Wells) has specific people who can support you, including Deanery and Parish Advisers who you can talk to about what is happening in your context and then can share ideas and resources and offer facilitation for events that can help your church consider how to move forwards.

-We also have particular areas of expertise such as
+The team has particular areas of expertise such as

-- Rural ministry how churches in a rural setting can flourish - Magnificat helping us to celebrate and work with the gifts in areas high on the Index of Multiple Deprivation scale - Conflict helping churches to work with their differences in a healthy way - Building teams sharing the workload so no one is overpowered and people are able to use their gifts
+- Rural ministry how churches in a rural setting can flourish - Magnificat helping us to celebrate and work with the gifts in areas high on the Index of Multiple Deprivation scale - Conflict helping churches to work with their differences in a healthy way - Building teams sharing the workload so no one is overpowered, and people are able to use their gifts.